 Bow-tie Risk Analysis

-The Bow-tie risk analysis tool (BRAT) is composed of two principal components; the BRAT diagram - the diagram portrays the factors that regulate risk pertinent to a particular hazard, or in the case of land management, a specific policy objective.
+The Bow-tie risk analysis tool (BRAT) is composed of two principal components; the BRAT diagram, and a Layers of Protection Analysis (LOPA).
+The diagram portrays the factors that regulate risk pertinent to a particular hazard, or in the case of land management, a specific policy objective.
 In the process, it highlights structural aspects of the system regulating risk, along with potential knowledge and policy gaps.
 It also provides a foundation for making quantitative estimates of risk.
-To perform a semi-quantitative risk assessment, a Layers of Protection (LOPA) analysis (Koornneef et al. 2010) can be used as an additional component to populate the BRAT with numbers corresponding to the probability of failure for each threat and barrier.
+To perform a semi-quantitative risk assessment, a Layers of Protection (LOPA) analysis can be used as an additional component to populate the BRAT with numbers corresponding to the probability of failure for each threat and barrier (sensu Koornneef et al. 2010).
 We developed and plotted these components using the BowtieXP software (Release version 9.0.11, CGE Risk Management Solutions, Ledschendam, Netherlands).

-Natural populations are stochastic – they demonstrate annual variability that needs to be accounted for when comparing risk to a static threshold.
-A common statistical assumption is that the population variation is normally distributed through time – that is, the population growth rate (λ) varies by a standard deviation.
-To apply the BRAT framework to cumulative effects analyses of natural populations, we assumed lambda (λ) was normally distributed and had a standard deviation of 0.3.
-We used R v3.5.2 (R Foundation for Statistical Computing 2019) to generate this distribution, and apply it to the BRAT described below.
+The majority of BRAT analyses have been used for industry purposes.
+However, natural populations are stochastic – they demonstrate annual variability that needs to be accounted for when comparing risk to a static threshold.
+We therefore sought to utilize known demographic rates to translate our BRAT into values representing demographic change.
+A common statistical assumption is that the population variation is normally distributed through time – that is, population growth rate (λ) varies by some standard deviation.
+To apply the BRAT framework to cumulative effects analyses of natural populations, we assumed lambda (λ) was normally distributed and had a standard deviation of 0.1.
+We used R v3.5.2 (R Foundation for Statistical Computing 2019) to generate this distribution and calculate the equivalent lambda values for each frequency and threshold of the BRAT framework.
+To our knowledge, this calculation represents a novel addition to both the BRAT and LOPA, and represents an important extension of the tool for decision analysis of wild populations.

 The anatomy and rationale of a Bow-tie Risk Analysis diagram